 Structured routines can help individuals maintain their recovery.
 They can provide balance, self-confidence, and an improved sense of self with the reassurance of a daily, healthy routine.
 Establishing healthy daily habits, such as regular exercise, nutritious eating, and adequate sleep, can contribute to overall well-being and stability.
 Having a sense of purpose through work, volunteering, or pursuing hobbies can also be instrumental in maintaining sobriety.
 But you know you best.
 Find a routine that works for you and stick to it.

-Continuing Treatment and Therapy
+Continuing Treatment and Therapy after a PHP Program

 Leaving a rehabilitation clinic doesn’t mean the end of treatment.
 Many individuals benefit from ongoing therapy and counseling.
 Outpatient programs and individual therapy sessions can provide continued support and address any underlying issues contributing to substance abuse.
 We’d recommend that all of our patients maintain some degree of involvement with a trained mental health professional and work proactively to make sure that you have a plan for which outpatient services you’ll need before you exit your Partial Hospitalization Program.
 We recommend our Outpatient Treatment Program for anyone who would like to continue to take advantage of our services while transitioning back to their everyday life.